cardboard-iguana/cardboard-iguana.com/log/2022-03-27-itprotv-comptia-security-plus.md

 Types of data sanitization:

-* Clear: Normal read/write commands.
+* Clear - Normal read/write commands.
-* Purge: The use of techniques designed to make data recovery difficult/impossible.
+* Purge - The use of techniques designed to make data recovery difficult/impossible.
 Normally what we mean when we talk about "data sanitization".
-* Destroy: Render the device inoperative and the data inaccessible/unrecoverable.
+* Destroy - Render the device inoperative and the data inaccessible/unrecoverable.

 Some other tools that Exam Cram mentions explicitly: